kr1zzo-FER/Model-Informed-Path-Planning/README.md

 * After [first run](#2.2.-Run-the-following-command-to-generate-map-and-detect-the-coastline), the `results` and `binary_dump` folders are created for saving the results and binary files for the path planning algorithms

-## Step 1 : Download data from OpenStreetMap
+## Step 1 : Download data from OpenStreetMap (optional)

 ### Folder name : `input_data`

-`Steps 1.1. - 1.5. are optional and can be skipped if the default data is used.
+`Step 1. is optional and can be skipped if the default data is used.
 Feel free to download your data from OpenStreetMap and follow the instructions below!`

 In the folder `input_data` are provided default data for the following locations:
 - Voz, island of Krk, Croatia